Flikken: Media adaptations

 In 2005 a video game came out based on the series, Flikken game - De Achtervolging.
 It received bad reviews for its "unflashy" style.

-A second video game, Flikken Game 2: Moord in Hotel Ganda, was release in 2007.
+A second video game, Flikken Game 2: Moord in Hotel Ganda, was released in 2007.
 The game is a localised version of the 2006 Swedish game Dollar, written by crime writer Liza Marklund.

 In 2010 the TV series was adapted into an action comic, written by Zaki Dewaele and drawn by Michaël Vincent.